Gregor Strasser: Conflicts with Hitler

 In August 1932, Hitler was offered the job of Vice-Chancellor of Germany by then Chancellor Franz von Papen at the behest of President Paul von Hindenburg, but he refused.
 Strasser urged him to enter a coalition government, but Hitler saw the offer as placing him in a position of "playing second fiddle".
 While many in his inner circle, like Goebbels, saw his resistance as heroic, Strasser was frustrated and believed Hitler was wrong to hold out for the Chancellorship.
-The ideological and personal rivalry with Hitler grew when the successor Chancellor Kurt von Schleicher had discussions with Strasser as to becoming Vice-Chancellor in December 1932.
-Schleicher hoped to split the NSDAP with Strasser's help, pulling the left wing of the NSDAP to his "national conservative" side to stop Hitler.
-Hitler was furious and demanded that Strasser refuse Schleicher's offer.
-At a meeting of Nazi Reichstag members Hitler confronted the 30-40 that supported Strasser, forcing them to publicly support the former and denounce the latter.
-Strasser resigned from his party offices on 8 December 1932, just seven weeks before the NSDAP obtained political power.
-Hitler temporarily took over the post of Reichsorganisationsleiter, eventually turning it over to Robert Ley.
-On 16 January 1933, Hitler "publicly repudiated Strasser" for his interactions with Schleicher.
-In March 1933, Strasser officially exited politics by renouncing his Reichstag seat.